We all need outlets in life – things that allow us to escape within ourselves.

 - Make time for the Arts and appreciate the wonderful talent and creativity that exists in this world – it’s good to spend time on right brain activity and lose yourself in the spirit of the moment

-- Pursue a spiritual/religious path that resonates well with you – we all struggle with the deeper question about life and should embrace rather that resist these issues
+- Pursue a spiritual/religious path that resonates well with you – we all struggle with the deeper question about life and should embrace rather than resist these issues

-- Deepen rather than just broaden your friendships and relationships (but don’t let this circle get too small) – having people in your inner circle who genuinely care about you as a person makes a big difference in your ability to weather the inevitable ups and downs of life
+- Deepen rather than just broaden your friendships and relationships (but don’t let this circle get too small) – having people in your inner circle who genuinely care about you as a person makes an enormous difference in your ability to weather the inevitable ups and downs of life

 Of course, it is important to make your family life a priority but do not allow it to become all-encompassing and solely define who you are as a person.
 Similarly, your work, while certainly critical to your identity, shouldn’t become too important and limit your potential for growth in other areas.
 People are multidimensional.
 There is always more to us than meets the eye.
 We all need multiple outlets to explore who we are as a person and uncover what truly makes us happy.